 What is your favorite city?

 Although I haven’t exactly been everywhere, I still say that New York City is the best place I’ve ever lived.
-Though it would be even better if there was an In-N-Out.

 Do you have any hidden talents?